OpenTermsArchive/contrib-versions/Msn/Privacy Policy.md

-Microsoft Privacy StatementLast Updated: September 2017 What's new?
+Microsoft Privacy StatementLast Updated: October 2017 What's new?
 Expand All Collapse AllPrint

 Your privacy is important to us.
 This privacy statement explains what personal data Microsoft collects from you, through our interactions with you and through our products, and how we use that data.